The Offering (Killah Priest album)

-The Offering is the fifth studio album by rapper Killah Priest.
-It was released on August 21, 2007 through Good Hands Records, which is distributed through Traffic.
+The Offering is the fifth solo studio album by American rapper Killah Priest.
+It was released on August 21, 2007 through Good Hands Records with distribution via Traffic Entertainment Group.
+Recording sessions took place at Sotti Studios, Planet 2 Planet Studios and Unique Recording in New York, In The Mix Studios in Portland, and 720 Studios in New Jersey.
+Production was handled by Jordan River Banks, Ciph Barker, Shakim Allah, 4th Disciple, Arythmetic, Ben Grimm, Chuckie Madness, DJ Huggy, DJ Sane 720, Kount Fif, MOD The Black Marvel, Subliminal, and Sam Sneed.
+It features guest appearances from Blood Sport, Hell Razah, Immortal Technique, Nas, Z Man and the HRSMN.
+The album was sequenced by Stacey Castro, Priest's manager at the time, and the only manager the artist has ever had.
+The single was released on July 27, Stacey Castro's birthday.

 Some songs reported to be featured on the album were released in advance, including the album's title track "The Offering", featuring Hell Razah.
-The album also features guest appearances by Nas, Immortal Technique, Ras Kass, Canibus and Kurupt.

-Production was done by 4th Disciple, Kount Fif, Sam Sneed, Shakim Allah, Godz Wrath, Chuckie Madness, Arythmetic and others.
-Allhiphop.com says: "For the most part, the production on the album, from the likes of 4th Disciple and Godz Wrath, complements Priest’s flow and lyrics very well."
+AllHipHop says: "For the most part, the production on the album, from the likes of 4th Disciple and Godz Wrath, complements Priest’s flow and lyrics very well".
 As previous albums, The Offering is heavy on lyrical content dealing with spirituality, freedom of the mind and religion.
 On the track "Salvation", Killah Priest talks about a spiritual battle with temptation.

-Hiphopdx.com gave the album a favorable rating, while the written review was highly critical to Priest's style and execution of his lyrics.
+HipHopDX gave the album a favorable rating, while the written review was highly critical to Priest's style and execution of his lyrics.
 Overall ending with: "Overall, The Offering is a solid album.
-Making a collection of 17 tracks which are listenable as a whole isn’t easy, and Killah Priest more or less manages to pull it off."
+Making a collection of 17 tracks which are listenable as a whole isn't easy, and Killah Priest more or less manages to pull it off".